Brain-Development-and-Disorders-Lab/mars/README.md

 Entities have the following components that are able to be user-defined:

 - `name`: This is the identifying name for the Entity.
-This is not as powerful as an ID, and is not required to be unique.
+This is not as powerful as an ID and is not required to be unique.
 MARS uses an ID system behind-the-scenes.
 - `owner`: The creator of the Entity, typically assigned to the ORCiD of the user creating the Entity.
 - `created`: The date that the Entity came into existence or was created.
 - `description`: A text description of the Entity.
 This should not be used to store concrete metadata.
 Metadata should be expressed later as Attributes.